Bolin-Wu/neartools/README.md

         just a temporary instrument for further other works, e.g. importing data to SQL database.

--   `sav_to_csv`: Convert all the SPSS data files (*.sav*) to csv files.
+-   `export_sav_to_csv`: Convert all the SPSS data files (*.sav*) to csv files.
 This conversion is needed because the maelstrom harmonization package does not read *.sav* data.
 This function can prevent repetitive work of converting *.sav* to *.csv* one by one.

--   `bulk_import`: Bulk import SPSS, STATA and MS Excel files in a folder to R global environment.
+-   `import_bulk`: Bulk import SPSS, STATA and MS Excel files in a folder to R global environment.

 -   *To be continued….*